 G3.5's "Somewhere Super New," as well as the main theme.

-Broken Base: "Bronies" who began with Friendship is Magic hate G3 for falling into Taste Like Diabetes.
+Broken Base: "Bronies" who began with Friendship is Magic hate G3 for falling into Tastes Like Diabetes.
 That said, fans of G3 laud it for being Lighter and Softer compared to G4, and for carrying on the tradition of My Little Pony Tales' slice of life format.
 Also, every series, including this one, is someone's first MLP series and thus the standard by which they judge the others.

 Memetic Sex God: Star Catcher is this, especially around bronies who like G3.